-It is estimated that the Council has contractual commitments of approximately £112.4m of approved capital spending which may be incurred over the next few years (£82.3m in 2008/2009, and £19.7m in future years).
-The largest of these commitments are: £57.6m relating to the Building Schools for the Future Programme where contracts for new secondary schools at Washington, Castle View and Pennywell have been approved; £10.4m for Building Schools for the Future ICT contract; £10.3m relating to two new area pools at Hetton and Silksworth; £8.1m relating to replacement primary schools at Hetton Lyons and Southwick, £3.4m relating to the Digital Challenge programme; and £2.6m relating to a new day care unit.
+It is estimated that the Council has policy commitments of approximately £102.0m of approved capital spending which may be incurred over the next few years (£82.3m in 2008/2009, and £19.7m in future years).
+The largest of these commitments are: £57.6m relating to the Building Schools for the Future Programme where contracts for new secondary schools at Washington, Castle View and Pennywell have been approved; £10.3m relating to two new area pools at Hetton and Silksworth; £8.1m relating to replacement primary schools at Hetton Lyons and Southwick, £3.4m relating to the Digital Challenge programme; and £2.6m relating to a new day care unit.
 It is anticipated the primary schools and day care unit schemes will be completed in 2008/2009 financial year with the others completed in 2009/2010.
-Since the balance sheet date a further 2 contracts under the Building Schools for the future have been signed amounting to £28.3m (Biddick School £15.9m and Red House Academy £12.4m).